TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/016 Security disclaimer.md

 ```

 After the user is deserialized, we can use the `userService` to fetch the User from the database again, meaning we update the information of the User object.
+Thereby overwriting any changes a mischievous user may have made to the json user.

 ```csharp
 public async Task<ClaimsPrincipal> GetAuthAsync()
 {